GSA-TTS/usagov-benefits-eligibility/content/life-events/loss-of-job-and-low-income.md

 lede: "There may be benefits available to help you with a recent job loss or is you have low income, including financial help and retraining."
 secondaryHeadline: "Loss of Job and Low Income Benefits"

+eligibilityCriteriaDescription: "Please check all the boxes and select the options that best describe your situation."

 eligibilityCriteria:
   - label: "About the applicant"
-    description: "Please select options and check all the boxes that best describe you (the person who will be applying for benefits)."
+    description: ""
     criteriaGroupKey: applicant
     criteriaKeys:
       - applicant_paid_into_SS